MadsAtWeldit/WeldIT-drawing/README.md

 7. **Ask questions (optional)**

 If you have any questions about anything, don't be afraid to ask.
-I want this to be a good addition to WeldIT so don't hesitate to contact me :).
+I want this to be a good addition to WeldIT so don't hesitate to contact me :smiley:.
 You can send me a mail on: mads@weldit.no, or on Slack and Teams.

 ----------
 ##### So now on to some refactors that I haven't had the time to implement yet, these are just a few examples to make the code better and more readable: